Tuning the Navigation Stack¶

 Note that these parameters are not absolute limits on the range of the speed.
 There are penalities when leaving the range, so set the limit lower than the desired max speed (as it depends on other parameters, you may want to play a bit with it, but in general about 90% of the target max_speed is a good guess).
 It is also important to set the value low enough that the planner does not command a speed that the robot cannot reach.

-You can also control the speed of the robot when it gets close to obstacles by adjusting either speed_gradient_min_distance or speed_gradient_target_distance.
-If set to 0, the robot does not adjust its speed when moving close to an obstacle.
+You can also control the speed of the robot when it gets close to obstacles by adjusting the costs parameter of the DistanceQuadraticCostBuilder component.
+This parameter takes a list of triplets corresponding to the gain, target_distance, and gradient.
+If the gradient is set to 0, the robot does not adjust its speed when moving close to an obstacle.
 If the value is set to a non-zero value, the robot decreases its speed at the specified rate when approaching an obstacle.
-For example, if speed_gradient_target_distance is set to 0.5 and the robot is moving at 1 m/s at a distance of 1 m from an obstacle, if the robot was forced to move at a distance of 0.4 m from the obstacle, it would move around the speed of 1 m/s - 0.5 * (1 - 0.4) = 0.7 m/s.
+For example, if gradient is set to 0.5 and the robot is moving at 1 m/s at a distance of 1 m from an obstacle, if the robot was forced to move at a distance of 0.4 m from the obstacle, it would move around the speed of 1 m/s - 0.5 * (1 - 0.4) = 0.7 m/s.

 Increasing gain_linear_acceleration may reduce the top speed or takes longer to reach it.
 Increasing gain_lat_acceleration forces the robot to slow down while turning.